Imagine this scenario:

-As a self-proclaimed anti-exercise person, I finally got around to signing up for a gym membership five years ago.
-There happened to be a promotion for credit card user who sign up on a three-year contract, and I jumped at the chance, hoping for a leaner and meaner body at the end of the three years.
+You come across a gym membership promotion for credit card users who sign up on a three-year contract.
+You jump at the chance, hoping for a leaner and meaner body at the end of the three years.

-The next time you receive your credit card statement, check through it thoroughly before shredding and disposing it.
+The next time you receive your credit card statement notification, check through it thoroughly before you delete the notice or close it.